 We found these ways of contacting the developers:

-Please help us spread the word, asking Magnum Wallet – Bitcoin, Ethereum, Crypto Exchange to support verifiable builds via their Twitter!
+Please help us spread the word, asking Magnum Wallet – Bitcoin, Ethereum, Crypto Exchange to support reproducible builds via their Twitter!

 Do your own research!